Intended for Healthcare Professionals

 Thawing IMLYGIC Vials

-1. Determine the total volume required for injection, up to 4 ml [see Dose].
+1. Determine the total volume required for injection, up to 4 mL [see Dosage and Administration (2.1)].

-2. Thaw frozen IMLYGIC vials at room temperature [20° to 25°C (68° to 77°F)] until IMLYGIC is liquid (approximately 30 minutes).
+2. Thaw frozen IMLYGIC vials at room temperature [20°C to 25°C (68°F to 77°F)] until IMLYGIC is liquid.
+The time to achieve complete vial thaw is expected to be 30 to 70 minutes, depending on the ambient temperature.
 Do not expose the vial to higher temperatures.
 Keep the vial in original carton during thawing.

-7. Using aseptic technique, remove the vial cap and withdraw the product from the vial into the syringe(s), noting the total volume.
-Avoid generating aerosols when loading syringes with product, and use a biologic safety cabinet if available.
+2. Using aseptic technique, remove the vial cap and withdraw the product from the vial into the syringe(s), noting the total volume.
+Avoid generating aerosols when loading syringes with product and use a biologic safety cabinet if available.

 Administration